mathieucarbou/YaSolR/remote/JSYRemoteUDP/README.md

 ![](https://github.com/mathieucarbou/YaSolR-OSS/assets/61346/b375bfda-6bc1-4576-afeb-26594b5c8649)
 ![](https://github.com/mathieucarbou/YaSolR-OSS/assets/61346/b1e893d1-a272-4006-9df6-ebbe091a0ce1)

+## How to build

+1. Just attach the JSY module to the ESP32 as described in the YaSolR [Build](https://yasolr.carbou.me/build#default-gpio-pinout-per-board) page.
+2. Advise is to power the ESP32 thanks to a MeanWell HDR-15-5 DIN module which is placed just after a 2A breaker.
+3. Connect L + N wires to the JSY and set teh clamp around the main phase.
+4. Ideally, put everything in an isolated box or DIN rail: YaSolR [Build](https://yasolr.carbou.me/build) page contains references to DIN mounts for ESP32 and JSY.

 ## Installation with Arduino IDE

 _I am not familiar with Arduino IDE because this is not a correct IDE for development._